openpolitics/openpolitics.github.io/README.md

-# The OpenPolitics Manifesto
+# The OpenPolitics Project

-This is an experiment in collaboratively creating a political movement.

-You can read the manifesto by looking at the [main website](https://openpolitics.org.uk).

-## How to take part

-This repository stores the full text and history of the manifesto.
-Anyone can change or add something.
-See [the contributor guide](https://openpolitics.org.uk/contributing.html) for details on how to start making your own changes.

-You can also raise issues in the [issue tracker](https://github.com/openpolitics/manifesto/issues) for things that you think need doing.
+This README is being rewritten.
+See the [project website](https://openpolitics.org.uk) for up-to-date information.